letoram/arcan/src/tools/waybridge/README.md

 Notes and Issues
 ====
-1. Mouse input, scroll wheel / scroll locking not really working

-3. Stride - the shm- buffer blit doesn't take stride differences into account.
+1. Stride - the shm- buffer blit doesn't take stride differences into account.
 This fails on MPV in SHM depending on source video size.

 Depending on what toolkit is being used, chances are that some magic dance is